patrickdoc/port67/Section1/9-control-flow.md

         if x < secret:
             print "Too low!"
-        # "Else if" lets us chain together multiple if statements
+        # "else if" lets us chain together multiple if statements
         elif x > secret:
             print "Too high!"
         else:
             print "You got it!"
-            # Immediately exit the while loop because the game is over
+            # Immediately exit the while loop, the game is over
             break

         num_guesses -= 1